Skip to main content

 Default structure

 Changing the default structure affects all reports for the entity.
-Make sure the new structure has complete account mappings before setting it as default.
+Make sure the new structure has complete account mappings before setting as default.

 Working with reporting lines